If work-life balance seems elusive, taking this one essential step can change everything.

 Not long after her part-time arrangement was in place, Alison emailed me with a happy report about having enough time to plan her son’s birthday party.

-So asking is the essential first step to work-life bliss, in whatever form you define it.
+Asking is the essential first step to work-life balance bliss, in whatever form you define it.

 Takeaway: You have to ask to start the process or else nothing changes.

-Challenge: What change do you want for work-life blend that works for you?
+Challenge: What change do you want for work-life balance that works for you?
 What’s your next move to get it?
-Let me know how I can help.

 *Name and some other details changed to protect privacy.